UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • If you are moving, transferring a PPA to a new homeowner requires specific credit checks and contract reviews, making it a critical step in the real estate closing process.

-What Is a Power Purchase Agreement (PPA)?
+What Is a Solar Power Purchase Agreement (PPA)?

 Diagram illustrating a Solar PPA between a homeowner and a provider, showing key benefits.